Northern Virginia Bike Trails

 Bike riding is one of the best ways to experience Fairfax County.
-Travel at a speed that allows you to appreciate sights you may have passed many times sitting in a car but never really noticed.
-When was the last time you were able to stop and read a historical marker?
-There are more than 50 in Fairfax County.
 Explore quiet, tree-lined streets and trails using Fairfax County's excellent interactive map of biking routes.
-Paper copies of a biking map are also available from many local bicycle stores.
-Use Capital Bikeshare to explore the Washington, DC area without worrying about transporting your bike.
-Read more below.
+Paper copies of a biking map are also available at many local bicycle stores.

 Types of Bike Trails in Fairfax County

 Paved Bike Trails

 The 100-foot-wide Washington & Old Dominion Trail is "the skinniest park in Virginia."
 It's also one of the longest parks; 45 miles of paved trail ideal for bicycling, walking, running, and skating.
 Built on the roadbed of the former Washington & Old Dominion Railroad, the W&OD Trail runs through the heart of Northern Virginia and into the countryside toward Leesburg and Purcellville.
 There are even sections of the trail set with gravel, perfect for horseback riding.